tue-datastewards/research-data-management-handbook/docs/during-research/storage-and-sharing/storage-and-sharing.md

 ## FAQ

 **Where should I store my data during my project?**
-TU/e supports several storage facilities: TU/e network drives, SURFdrive, and Research Drive.
-You can find information on all storage products supported by TU/e on [StorageFinder](https://research-it.pages.tue.nl/storage-finder/).
-By indicating your requirements the tool can help you find an appropriate solution for your needs.
+You can find information on all storage products supported by TU/e on [PAR Solution Searcher](https://openpar.pages.tue.nl/solution-searcher/category-storage.html).
+By indicating your requirements, the tool can help you find an appropriate solution for your needs.
 If you need help choosing a facility or if you have specific needs, please contact your faculty [Data Steward](/docs/contact) or [Research IT](https://tuenl.sharepoint.com/sites/intranet-LIS/SitePages/Research-IT.aspx).

 **I have pseudonymized my data.
 Where should I store the key file?**
 It is important to store the key file at another location (i.e., using another storage solution or a separate, password-protected/encrypted folder) than the research data.